Taeung/uftrace-wiki/Tutorial.md

 ## Recording trace data
 The uftrace needs to collect trace data in order to analyze the program execution.
 Many subcommand in uftrace requires the data to run.
 The `record` subcommand saves the trace data in the "uftrace.data" directory by default, and other subcommands use it.
 You can use `-d` or `--data` option to use different name.

+Note that you should give uftrace options before the (path of) your program.
+The uftrace stops processing command line options when it sees a non-option argument and passes the rest to the program as is.

 As you already know, you can give the program name on the command line.

     $ uftrace record pwd